demitas1/desktop_notifier/README.md

 ## Copyright

-- The program code is licensed under the MIT License.
+- The program code is licensed under GPL v3.